 After commuting to Bethesda for eight years, Sabrina ditched rush hour and joined the Stover & Garden Pastimes crew.
 Her experience in event planning developed her appreciation of design, and it prepared her for the sometimes complex, logistic coordination of special orders.

-(unofficially with Stover’s since she could answer a phone)
+Katie Stover - with Stover’s since she was old enough to answer a phone

 Fun fact: She’s been renovating a timber-framed “little house.”
 It’s not quite a “tiny house” like you see on TV, but it’s not really “full-sized house” either.